 Critical reflection is a meaning-making process where you expand your understanding of the world by reflecting on your experiences to extract more meaningful and useful interpretations from the same experience.
 Part of this is questioning your own beliefs.

-By assessing your fundamental assumptions and beliefs honestly through a critical reflective practice, whether as a voluntary process or taking advantage of an unexpected disorienting dilemma (a painful or kensho moment in your life, you dramatically increase your chances for triggering lasting transformation.
+By assessing your fundamental assumptions and beliefs honestly through critically reflective practice, whether as a voluntary process or taking advantage of an unexpected disorienting dilemma (a painful or kensho moment in your life, you dramatically increase your chances of triggering lasting transformation.

 You might lose a business.
 Ask yourself…what did I learn from this that I can apply in my next venture.

 You might lose a love.
-Ask yourself…how can evolve to be better in my relationships.
+Ask yourself…how can evolve to be better in your relationships.